Michael Daley: Early career

 In 1998, having completed his legal studies he was admitted to the Supreme Court of New South Wales as a legal practitioner and began to pursue a career as a lawyer, and worked for a year in a law firm in central Sydney before spending five years as a senior in-house lawyer with NRMA Motoring and Services.

-Daley was elected as a councillor to Randwick City Council in 1995 and was deputy mayor from 2000 to 2004.
+Daley was elected as a councillor to Randwick City Council in 1995 and served as deputy mayor from 2000 to 2004.

 Political career

-Daley was elected to represent Maroubra for the Australian Labor Party in 17 Sep 2005, replacing previous Labor member Bob Carr who announced his retirement from politics.
-Daley served on the backbench until the elevation of Nathan Rees as Premier of New South Wales in September 2008 when Daley became the Minister for Roads on 8 September 2008.
-Daley held this portfolio until a cabinet reshuffle on 14 September 2009 where he was subsequently appointed Minister for Police and Minister for Finance, the portfolios he held until 4 December 2009.
+Daley is aligned with the Labor Right faction.
+He was elected to represent Maroubra for the Australian Labor Party on 17 September 2005, replacing previous Labor member Bob Carr, who announced his retirement from politics.
+Daley served on the backbench until the elevation of Nathan Rees as premier of New South Wales in September 2008 when Daley became the Minister for Roads on 8 September 2008.
+Daley held this position until a cabinet reshuffle on 14 September 2009, when he was subsequently appointed Minister for Police and Minister for Finance, positions he held until 4 December 2009.

-When Kristina Keneally became Premier in December 2009 he remained as Minister for Police and Minister for Finance until the 2011 state election, where he was one of just 20 Labor MPs elected.
+When Kristina Keneally became Premier in December 2009 he remained as Minister for Police and Minister for Finance until the 2011 election, where he was one of just 20 Labor MPs elected.
 Daley was believed to be a potential candidate for the Labor leadership, however, he did not contest it.
 As a result, John Robertson was elected unopposed as Keneally's replacement, and Daley was appointed as Shadow Treasurer and Shadow Minister for Finance and Services in the Robertson shadow ministry and the subsequent Foley shadow ministry from 11 April 2011 to 10 March 2016 and 28 March 2014, respectively.

 In March 2016 he was appointed Shadow Minister for Gaming and Racing, Shadow Minister for Planning and Infrastructure which he held on to until 27 November 2018.
 He also served as Deputy Leader of the Opposition from 7 March 2016 before being elected as the Leader of the Opposition on 10 November 2018.